gemma567/coursework_project/coursework_gemma/README.txt

 The best match dog breed with its percentage match to the mystery sequence.
 The p-value of the independent samples t-test.
 A Pandas DataFrame with the percentage match for each dog breed in the database.

+The Flask app will return a webpage containing:

+The best match dog breed with its percentage match to the mystery sequence.
+The p-value of the independent samples t-test.
+A table showing the percentage match for each dog breed in the database.

 Contributors